It's a good idea to get a head start on money matters.

 We know what you're thinking, Pittsburgh: Why does a kid, a tween, or a teen need a credit union account?
 The fact is, they're going to grow up in a flash.
 That first checking account is a good place for a part-time job paycheck.
 An early credit card teaches responsible spending.
 And Saving Certificate dividends might someday help pay for college.
 At Clearview, we just don't help young people with their finances.
 We help them prepare for life.

-Fund My FutureFund My Future is a savings program available to all families in Pennsylvania with children from birth to age 18.
+Fund My FutureFund My Future is a savings program available to all families in Allegheny County with children from birth to age 18.
 Fund My Future is administered by Neighborhood Allies to help families of children in Pennsylvania save for college and other postsecondary goals by making the saving experience fun.
 Studies show that children with savings accounts in their names are three times more likely to attend college and four times more likely to complete college, regardless of their family's wealth, income or education.
 Our savings accounts are the first step in the Fund My Future program.

 The steps are easy: